-- Provide class teachers with training to support EAL learners. - Teachers will select pupils to buddy new arrivals. - Teachers to make early assessment of EAL learners and identify appropriate interventions. - -Class teachers and EAL lead to assess, track and evaluate progress in the level of competency for EAL pupils. - Learning Walk with School from School Improvement Adviser (Diverse Ethnic Achievement and PPG). - -Whole staff training on teaching English and on selecting suitable texts to support EAL learners.
+- Provide class teachers with training to support EAL learners. - Teachers will select pupils to buddy new arrivals. - Teachers to make early assessment of EAL learners and identify appropriate interventions. - Class teachers and EAL lead to ensure teachers are supported and consistent in their use of the assessment criteria. - Interventions and additional resources to be utilised where required

-- Close analysis of academic and social progress made by EAL pupils. - Coffee morning to welcome new joiners. - EAL designed competency grid. - SENCos working closely with School Improvement Adviser (Diverse Ethnic Achievement and PPG). - SENCOs attending regular racial justice and multilingualism network meetings.
+- Close analysis of academic and social progress made by EAL pupils. - Coffee morning to welcome new joiners. - EAL designed competency grids. - Autumn and summer term assessments for all EAL pupils completed in the autumn and summer term. - Additional support to be in place for those EAL pupils who are not making expected progress. - Interventions are reviewed and tracked on Edukey.